The Young Ones (TV series): Music

-The series' theme song featured the cast singing Cliff Richard and The Shadows' UK No. 1 song "The Young Ones" (1961), the title song from the film of the same name.
+The series' opening theme song featured the cast singing Cliff Richard and The Shadows's UK No. 1 song "The Young Ones" (1961), the title song from the film of the same name.
 Throughout the series there are many references to Richard, as Mayall's character is a devout fan.

 The theme over the end credits was written by Peter Brewis, who also created the incidental music on many episodes.

 In 1984, after the second series, Planer (in character as Neil) reached No. 2 in the UK charts with a version of Traffic's "Hole in My Shoe".
 The accompanying Neil's Heavy Concept Album, a loose collection of songs and spoken comedy, included appearances by The Young Ones alumni Dawn French and Stephen Fry.

 In 1986 the cast sang "Living Doll" with Cliff Richard and Hank Marvin for Comic Relief.
 The song, a reworking of his 1959 hit, reached the top of the UK, Australian, and New Zealand Charts.

 Eleven of the twelve episodes had a musical guest performing in the house or street.
 By including the groups, the show qualified as variety rather than light entertainment by the BBC and was allocated a bigger budget than a sitcom.
-Groups that appeared included Dexys Midnight Runners, Motörhead, The Damned, and Madness, who appeared in two episodes.
+Groups that appeared included Amazulu, Ronnie Golden, Dexys Midnight Runners, Motörhead, The Damned, Nine Below Zero, Rip Rig + Panic, Ken Bishops Nice Twelve, Radical Posture, John Otway and Madness, who appeared in two episodes.
 The one episode that featured no musical act still fulfilled the variety criteria by including a lion tamer whose presence also directly contributed to the plot.

 Some of these performances were omitted from DVD release for copyright reasons.
 Some musical acts were also edited out for similar reasons on some satellite reruns.
 On the 2007 DVD release, all the music acts are restored uncut.